ZeroStudMuffin/CEA2/README.md

  - A **Debug mode** checkbox on the main screen launches Bin Locator with sending disabled.
 Additional **Show OCR**, **Show Crop**, and **Log** buttons reveal raw text with bounding box heights, display the grayscale image passed to ML Kit, and show recent debug log messages for troubleshooting.
+A **Tuning** button opens a dialog with sliders to adjust OCR parameters at runtime.
  - Batch Binning is enabled by default, allowing multiple captures before assigning a bin.
 An **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them. **Send Record** uploads all queued items at